MineoGames/MineoGames.github.io/_includes/en/shark-hunt-content.md

 Sign up to the newsletter to be informed about this game's evolution.

-{% include en/subscribe-form.html title="Subscribe to the newsletter" %}
+{% include subscribe-form.html locale="en" title="Subscribe to the newsletter" %}

 _>> Join the [Discord](https://discord.gg/dquReyq) for latest news_